TomerSivan/Travel-Assistant/README.md

 The Travel Assistant uses a prompt approach that combines:

-- **Zero-shot prompting** (clear instructions & no full examples)
+- **Zero shot prompting** (clear instructions & no full examples)
 - **Minimal in-context guidance** (low level examples via formatting and logic)
 - **Role + Persona framing**
-- **Guardrail constraints**
+- **Clarify behaviour**
-- **Chain of thought reasoning**
+- **Reasoning by chain of thought**

 ### Why This Design?

-I chose a zero-shot prompting style to keep the assistant lightweight, adaptable, and context-efficient.
-This works well because:
-- The task domain is structured but varied (weather, attractions, packing)
-- User input is often ambiguous or creatively phrased
-- Tool use is governed by explicit logic rules
+I went with a zero-shot prompt so it stays lightweight & flexible.
+Since user input can be vague or move between different tasks, I wanted it to rely on build in logic rather than long and detailed examples.

-To support this, the prompt defines:
+To support this, the prompt also defines:
 - A clear persona and tone (helpful, intelligent, professional)
-- Behavioral guardrails (e.g., clarify when unsure, avoid assumptions)
+- Instruct to Clarify when unsure, avoid assumptions
-- Logic-driven examples (e.g., “if vague, call both weather tools”) instead of full few-shot demos
+- Give logic driven examples (e.g., “if vague, call both weather tools”) instead of full few-shot demos

 ---